• Skip to main content

 healthcare

-Reasons Why You Need a Family Physician
+Reasons Why You Need a Family Medicine Provider

 March 8, 2019

 Health care is becoming increasingly fragmented, which can make it hard to know who to turn to when you need medical attention.
 Americans are increasingly using emergency rooms or urgent care centers as their primary health care source, instead of just for medical emergencies.
-While this may seem easier or more convenient, the reality is that having a family doctor can be the better choice.
+While this may seem easier or more convenient, the reality is that having a family medicine provider can be the better choice.

 Long-Term Medical History